VatsalHirpara/personal-portfolio/README.md

 # personal-portfolio
 A personal portfolio website.
-Built using HTML, CSS and Tailwind CSS (under construction)
+Built using HTML, Tailwind CSS and Vanilla JavaScript (under construction)